aws-samples/eks-workshop-developers/website/docs/kubernetes/python/about-multiservice.md

 ---
-title: Introduction to Managing Multiple Services with Kubernetes
+title: About Managing Multiple Services with Kubernetes
 sidebar_position: 1
 ---
 ## Overview